Post-Massive Weight Loss Body Contouring

 What parts of the body are most affected by sagging skin after massive weight loss?

-Unfortunately there are no options other than surgery for overstretched skin.
+Unfortunately, there are no options other than surgery for overstretched skin.
 All of these areas can be “lifted” with a variety of surgical procedures.
 The principle of all of these surgeries is to trade sagging skin and poor contour for improved contour and scars.
 Most people find that the scars are worth the improvement in contour, ease of movement, and hygiene.
-Clothing fits better and increase in physical activity are both positive things touted by patients.
-Procedures that can be performed include arm lift (brachioplasty), breast lift (mastopexy) with or without implant, tummy tuck (abdominoplasty), belt lipectomy (“circumferential body lift”), thigh lift, and facelift/necklift (rhytidectomy).
+Clothes fitting better and increase in physical activity are two positive things touted by patients.
+Procedures that can be performed include arm lift (Brachioplasty), breast lift (mastopexy) with or without an implant, tummy tuck (abdominoplasty), belt lipectomy (“circumferential body lift”), thigh lift, and facelift/necklift (rhytidectomy).

 Can all the surgeries be done at once?

-Some of surgeries can be combined.
-But oftentimes multiple surgeries are required.
+Some of the surgeries can be combined, but often times multiple surgeries are required.
 This is because some procedures take longer than others, and it is for your safety that you do not undergo surgery or be kept under anesthesia for excessive time periods.
 The procedures also have different recovery times and different movement restrictions.
 For example, an arm lift requires no weight bearing on the arms or bending the arms initially.
-A tummy tuck requires you to bent over initially.
+A tummy tuck requires you to bend over initially.
 If you have a tummy tuck, you need your arms to support you, so arm lift and tummy tuck at the same time is not advised.
-Whether or not I will do procedures simultaneously or stage them for multiple operations depend on the patient and the particular procedures needed.
+Whether or not I will do procedures simultaneously or stage them for multiple operations depends on the patient and the particular procedures needed.